“Conservation is a state of harmony between men and land.” – Aldo Leopold

 THE PRAIRIE, FORMERLY KNOWN AS MEADOW

-Our original planning for the greening of the Greenways included the establishment of meadow areas adjacent to the trail system and to do so anywhere we could.
-The intention was to reduce maintenance and pollution outputs, create habitat and greener greenspaces and diversify the “look” of the trails.
-It is holding onto those same intentions that we are rebooting our meadow program into newly rebuilt Prairies on the Greenways.
+Our original planning for the greening of the Bayou Greenways included the establishment of meadow areas adjacent to the trail system anywhere possible.
+The intention is to reduce maintenance and pollution outputs, create habitat and greener greenspaces and diversify the “look” of the trails.

 Any reconstruction or restoration must start at the very beginning and typically this includes a detailed survey or assessment of the project site current conditions.
-For our new prairies, this assessment entails the on-going evaluation by our Conservation Tech across multiple seasons and across all our Bayou Greenways covering 150 linear miles weaving through our City.
+For our new prairies, this assessment entails the on-going evaluation by our Conservation team across multiple seasons and across all our Bayou Greenways covering 150+ linear miles weaving through our City.

 Before picture of Watonga site.